ManageIQ/manageiq-documentation/_includes/configuration.md

 The `postgresql.conf` file used with {{ site.data.product.title_short }} databases requires
 specific settings for correct operation.
 For example, it must correctly reclaim table space, control session timeouts, and format the PostgreSQL server log for improved system support.
-Due to these requirements, Red Hat recommends that external {{ site.data.product.title_short }} databases use a `postgresql.conf` file based on the standard file used by the
+It is recommended that external {{ site.data.product.title_short }} databases use a `postgresql.conf` file based on the standard file used by the
 {{ site.data.product.title_short }} appliance.